Blueprint Travelers

 Things to Do in the Five Lakes Region

 Lake Kawaguchiko is only one of the lakes around Mount Fuji.
 There are actually five of them and you could spend more time exploring the region and discovering other local spots.
 Lake Kawaguchiko is the most developed of the lakes for tourism and the reason that it is most recommended for a day trip to Mount Fuji.
 Some things to look into in the region include the Fuji Shibazakura Festival.
 This celebration typically happens in May and is the time when the shibazakura plant (a bright pink moss) blooms around Lake Motosuko and you can get amazing views of Mount Fuji with fields of this striking flower.
+(Depending on the amount of tourism expected in the region, this festival may be canceled due to over-tourism.
+Check in advance before planning to attend.)

 You can also consider discovering Saiko Iyashi-no-Sato Nenba, an open air museum on Lake Saiko of a former farming village.
 Today, there are twenty thatched-roof structures where people can learn about the local Japanese culture and purchase different souvenirs made by local handicrafts.

-Read more about the Blueprint Travelers personal experience in Suriname
+Read more about the Blueprint Travelers personal experience in Fujikawaguchiko

 Share This Article